This post was last updated on August 17, 2021

 If an employer knew or reasonably should have known the employee was working overtime, then the employee must be compensated accordingly.
 Even if the employer prohibits overtime work without prior approval, if the employee works more than 40 hours, he or she must receive overtime pay.

-Penalties for Not Paying Overtime
+What are the Penalties for Not Paying Overtime in Texas?

 For employers acting in bad faith by not paying overtime wages, theTexas Workforce Commission (TWC) can assess an administrative penalty equal to the wages claimed or $1,000, whichever is less.
 Under federal law, an employer who fails to compensate an employee for overtime may be liable for up to double the amount of unpaid overtime in addition to costs and attorney’s fees the employee incurs.

-Filing an Unpaid Overtime Claim
+What to Know About Filing an Unpaid Overtime Claim

 An employee covered by the FLSA who wants to initiate a federal complaint can do so by filing a claim with the Wage and Hour Division of the U.S. Department of Labor.